EPA Solicitation Clauses

 Unless exempt from these requirements under OMB guidance at 2 CFR Part 25 (e.g., individuals), applicants must:

+EPA may not make an award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements.
 If an applicant fails to fully comply with these requirements by the time EPA is ready to make an award, EPA may determine that the applicant is not qualified to receive an award and use that determination as a basis to make an award to another applicant.

-To learn more about SAM, go to SAM.gov or System for Award Management
+To learn more about SAM, go to SAM.gov

 g.
 Restrictions on Use of Federal Funds